-- Green TPU case (COMING SOON! a professional, leather carrying case may be purchased as an additional accessory)
+- Green TPU case (A may be purchased as an additional accessory)

 - User Guide (stored on device)

-What operating systems and screen readers will be supported by the Mantis?
+What operating systems and screen readers are supported by the Mantis?

 - Windows 8 and above using Jaws 18+, NVDA and Narrator

 - Android and Chrome OS: Pending approval from Google and BRLTTY.

 What file types are supported by the Mantis Q40?

 The Mantis Q40 supports several file formats.